 People always want to know what our building used to be.
 It was a sheet-metal shop, from 1960 through the early 2000s.
-Then, until a couple of years ago, it was church offices and storage facility for faith-based mission.
+Then, until a few years ago, it was church offices and storage facility for faith-based mission.
 Hence the mattresses and such.

 Then, we ripped down some walls.

-Then, we ripped up the floor to make way for plumbing.
+Then, we ripped up the floor because at this point we were in the habit of ripping things up, and also we had to make way for plumbing.

 You definitely want a sociology major in charge of your plumbing.
 That's Cardinal co-founder, Jeff.

 Next: Windows.
 Doors.
-Bar.
+Limestone bar.
 These are a few of our favorite things.

 And then we thought, hey, here's an idea: why not paint the whole thing black?